harens/depythel/docs/source/analysis.rst

       usage.
 This is especially important for continuous testing integration, where a CLT can be easily added.

     * Although the CLT is designed with more novice users in mind, it should not be a watered down version of the API.
-      Therefore, it will be a success if it has the same feature set as the API (i.e. it shares the same core functionality).
+      Therefore, it will be a success if it has the same or an improved feature set compared to the API (i.e. it shares the same core functionality).

 #. **Detect possible conflicts to a dependency depth specified by the user**